HanzFelix/HanzFelix/README.md

 ---

 ### Got a good grasp with:
-- adapting to any modern language
 - intuitive UI and UX
 - spending hours to fix a bug
-- deadlines and procrastination
+- deciding between front-end and back-end development
+- another few extra hours of experimenting stuff

 ---